ryancramerdesign/ProcessHello/README.md

 5. Edit the Process[YourModuleName].info.php file to contain info specific to your module.

-6. If you want your module to be configurable, edit the Process[YourModuleName].config.php file, update the configuration, and change the class name as appropriate.
+6. If you want your module to be configurable, edit the Process[YourModuleName].config.php file, update the configuration to be consistent with your needs.
 If you do not need a configurable module, simply remove the file.

-7. Change all the text here to describe your module and update the README.md file.

-8. Change the copyright line directly below to have your information.
+7. Update this README.md file to contain information specific to your module.

-9. When ready, post your module to GitHub and to modules.processwire.com!
+8. When you've got something you'd like to share, post your module to GitHub and to modules.processwire.com!

 Stop by the [ProcessWire forums](http://processwire.com/talk/) anytime and we will be glad to help with any questions.